Thrift Savings Plan to Open Mutual Fund Window in Summer 2022

 What is a Mutual Fund?

-Mutual funds are pools of investor money put toward other investments, including stocks, bonds and other securities.
-Investors purchase shares directly from mutual funds instead of buying from other investors on a larger market.
+Mutual funds are pools of investor money put toward other investments, including stocks, bonds, and other securities.
+Investors purchase shares directly from mutual funds instead of from other investors in a larger market.

 Responsible and sustainable investing is on the rise.
 In a 2021 investor survey, Callan, an institutional investment firm, found that a record 70% of respondents were either already incorporating ESG funds in their investment decisions or considering it.